shashstormer/m3u8_proxy-cors/README.md

 proxy for m3u8 files

-you can host on vercel or use
+you can host on vercel

 https://{your-domain}.vercel.app/cors?url={m3u8_url}